 An expert in the comic masterpieces of Gilbert and Sullivan and Offenbach, he has appeared in and directed over 17 of their respective works.
 San Diego audiences have seen him in his frequent appearances with Bodhi Tree Concerts in their annual Gilbert and Sullivan productions and in appearances with the San Diego Opera.
 Michael is also the founder and director of the San Diego Summer Gilbert and Sullivan Workshop, now in it’s 7th season.

-Mr. Sokol is consultant and director of Point Loma’s opera program, PLOT, which just presented Puccini’s LA BOHEME this November.
+Mr. Sokol is consultant and director of Point Loma’s opera program, PLOT, which presented Puccini’s LA BOHEME last November.